-To calculate risk, we measure the standard deviation of the NZU monthly price return over a five-year period to date.
+To calculate risk, we measure the standard deviation of monthly returns over a five year period to 30 September 2019.
 Standard deviation is a statistical measure of the dispersion of a series of data relative to its mean.
 In financial theory it is typically used to form a view of the historical volatility of an asset's returns.
 In its simplest form, the greater the standard deviation measure, the greater the variance between an asset's mean return and its historical return series.

-To calculate the five-year standard deviation for NZU monthly returns, we used a time series of NZU price data produced by Bloomberg.
-We then compute the monthly standard deviation over the time period and annualise this by multiplying by the square root of 12.
-The outcome is a historical five-year annualised standard deviation of 46.6%.
-Applying the same methodology over a one-year period returns 10.5%.
+To calculate the five year standard deviation of weekly returns, we used 214 weeks of NZU returns data to 8 November 2018 and 47 weeks of Fund returns to 30 September 2019.
+We then compute the weekly standard deviation over the time period and annualise this by multiplying by the square root of 12.
+The outcome is a historical five-year annualised standard deviation of 21.4%.
+Applying the same methodology over a one-year period returns 5.5%.

 The key contributor that may help explain the large variance in the two measures is that the NZ ETS market experienced a meaningful change in policy settings within the defined period.
 In the 2008 NZ ETS market design, NZ participants had both buy and sell linkages with the international Kyoto market.
 There was no restriction to the amount of units that could be purchased from the Kyoto market and surrendered in the NZ ETS to cover emissions obligations.
 Given there was unlimited access to amounts of Kyoto units that could be used domestically, there was a large supply demand imbalance.
-The nature of large scale supply relative to demand created strong downward pressure on the price of NZUs as participants "banked" their allocation of NZUs and fulfilled obligations via Kyoto market units
+The nature of large scale supply relative to demand created strong downward pressure on the price of NZUs as participants "banked" their allocation of NZUs and fulfilled obligations via Kyoto market units.